 New Jersey Couple Claims Mega Millions Jackpot

-LOTTERY HEADQUARTERS, TRENTON, NJ - (September 7, 2007) - The New Jersey Lottery today announced Sandra and John Belawsky of Cape May County as the New Jersey winners of the near-record $330 million jackpot from the MEGA MILLIONS drawing held on August 31, 2007.
-The Belawskys came forward at Lottery Headquarters to stake their claim to one of the largest lottery jackpots in North American history.
+FONTANAROSA'S GROCERY & DELI, TOTOWA, NJ - (October 1, 2007) - The New Jersey Lottery today announced Linda and John Feeney of Passaic County as the New Jersey winners of the $12 million jackpot from the MEGA MILLIONS drawing held on September 25, 2007.
+The Feeneys came forward at Fontantarosa's Grocery & Deli to stake their claim to this life-changing lottery jackpot.

-The Belawskys chose the cash option, which means they will receive $48,615,187 before the 25% federal withholding tax.
-The Belawskys purchased their winning ticket on Thursday, August 30 at Blitz's Villas Market, located at 902 Bayshore Avenue in Villas, Cape May County.
-The tickets were a natural selection.
-The winning numbers were: 08, 18, 22, 40 and 44, and the Gold Mega Ball number was 11.
+The Feeneys chose the cash option, which means they will receive $7,079,652 before the 25% federal withholding tax.
+The Feeneys purchased their winning ticket on Monday, September 24 at Fontanarosa's Grocery & Deli, which is located at 86 Lincoln Avenue in Totowa, Passaic County.
+The tickets were a 'quick-pick' selection.
+The winning numbers were: 02, 19, 23, 47 and 54, and the Gold Mega Ball number was 16.

-Acting Executive Director Jourdain added, "John and Sandra did everything right that you could ask of a winner in a big jackpot-they signed their ticket, put it in a safe place, and then sought professional financial help.
-Those are the steps we love to see our winners take before they come forward."
+Acting Executive Director Jourdain added, "John and Linda did everything right that you could ask of a winner of a jackpot of this size-they signed their ticket, put it in a safe place, and then took the time to think about what they want to do with their money in the future, and the steps they need to take to get there.
+We love to see our winners do all that before they come forward."